chikin-4x/eon-bulk-recovery/README.md

 ### 3. Cross-Account Access

 The application needs to deploy resources in the restore account.
-There are **three ways** to grant this access:

-#### Option A: AWS Organizations - Management Account Deployment (Recommended - Zero Setup)

-If you're using **AWS Organizations** and deploy this application in the **Organization Management Account**:

-**No setup required!** The application automatically uses the `OrganizationAccountAccessRole` that AWS creates by default in all member accounts.

-Just provide the restore account ID when executing the workflow - no manual IAM role creation needed.

-#### Option B: AWS Organizations - Non-Management Account Deployment (Role Chaining)

 If you're using **AWS Organizations** but want to deploy this application in a **different account** (not the management account), you can use role chaining:

 **Step 1: Deploy the role in the Organization Management Account**